CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

 Manufacturers must provide a Software Bill of Materials (SBOM) upon request by authorities, as laid out in [Recital (77)]
 * …but no need for making these public.

+From the placing on the market […] manufacturers who know or have reason to believe that the product […] or the processes put in place […]
+* are not in conformity with the […] requirements set out in [Annex I]
+* shall immediately take the corrective measures necessary to
+  * bring that product […] or […] processes into conformity,
+  * or to withdraw or recall the product, as appropriate. ([Article 13(21)])

 #### Authorised representatives of Manufacturers  ⚠️  FIXME: Not done